aeon0/reactahead/README.md

 ```

 ### Async
-Often the data is fetched from an API in a totaly different structure.
+Often the data is fetched from an API in a totally different structure.
 The developer must bring the data in the desired structure.
 Here is an example:

 ```javascript